AD0MZ/All-Band-Adjustable-Dipole/README.md

 ![All Band Adjustable Dipole](Collateral/11.%20Production%20Assembly%20Exploded.png)

 # First Printed Parts
 ### Note:  First 3Dp project!
 Trying different things.

 ![All Band Adjustable Dipole](Collateral/15.%20%20Parts%20Laid%20Out.JPG)

+# Brush Cartridge
+### External for easy replacement.
+###    - Wires from balun or coax connect to cartridge only.
+(Hole in bottom)
+####    - Option base can house a balun or other gear, wire feeds at base to prevent water ingress.

 # VNA (un-calibrated :-)  ) scanning 13Mhz to 15Mhz when antenna is tuned to 14.220 Mhz